ranjithacv/ranjithacv/README.md

-# 💫 About Me:
+# Hi, I'm Ranjitha C V
-I'm currently Studying 3rd year BE in CS-ICB<br>All of My projects are available on GitHub<br>Reach out to me at ranjithacv88@gmail.com<br>
+I'm currently Studying in 3rd year BE in CS-ICB<br>All of My projects are available on GitHub<br>Reach out to me at ranjithacv88@gmail.com<br>

 ## 🌐 Socials: